oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ```

-The order of the tilde separated values MUST be the Issuer-signed JWT, followed by any number of Disclosures, and lastly the optional Key Binding JWT.
+The order of the concatenated parts MUST be the Issuer-signed JWT,
+a tilde character, zero or more Disclosures each followed by a tilde character,
+and lastly the optional Key Binding JWT.
-In the case that there is no Key Binding JWT, the last element MUST be an empty string and the last separating tilde character MUST NOT be omitted.
+In the case that there is no Key Binding JWT, the last element MUST be an empty
+string and the last separating tilde character MUST NOT be omitted.

 The Disclosures are linked to the Issuer-signed JWT through the
 digest values included therein.